Volunteering in the Panama pacific

 - Adapter for electrical connection,

-The price of the Pacific Sea Turtle Conservation Volunteer Program is divided into two parts.
-A deposit of 150€ must be paid to register for the program.
-One (1) month before the beginning of the program, the final payment of the program must be made.
+The contribution to the volunteer programme for the conservation of marine turtles in the Pacific is divided into two parts.
+To register for the program, a deposit of 150€ must be paid.
+One (1) month before the start of the program, the final payment for the program must be made.

 WHAT ARE YOU PAYING FOR?